HelPal/HelPal-Doc/Assignments.md

 4. UniWeek Three (01.01-01.07)

   - finish the work that should be done last week
-  - push source code to github (especially API design), set up the server ans test
+  - push source code to github (especially API design), set up the server and test

+5. BiWeek Four (01.08-01.21)

+  - server, github and reports